 For example, there is a big difference between eating a handful of raw nuts and the same calorie amount of cake.
-Sure, the latter may taste better to you – but the nuts will always be the healthier choice.
+Sure, the latter may taste better to you, but nuts will always be the healthier choice.

-I’m sure you’ve spotted people at work who go to the gym most morning.
-They certainly know how to start their day well, but watch their habits after that.
+I’m sure you’ve spotted people at work who go to the gym most mornings.
+They certainly know how to start their day well, but watch their habits afterward.
 Often they sit down all day at their desk, and no doubt go home and chill out in front of the TV.

 From time to time, carbs go out of fashion.
-We’re warned their bad for us, and we should avoid them.
+We’re warned they’re bad for us and we should avoid them.
 However, no-carb and low-carb diets usually end up as fads.
-That’s because carbs are actually are an excellent source of energy for our bodies.
+That’s because carbs are actually an excellent source of energy for our bodies.

 Of course, our ancestors lived and thrived on carb-heavy diets for thousands of years.
 Just make sure you’re choosing healthy carbs instead of refined carbs.